Geometry-Induced Diffusion on Graphs: A Learnable Weighted Laplacian for Spectral GNNs: Related Work

-Perhaps unexpectedly, spectral GNNs - such as ChebNets \cite{defferrard2016convolutional} - have shown a recent revival in relevance for both their computational efficiency and ability to capture global/long-range interactions via constructive graph Laplacian-based filters.
-While these models are simple to implement and analyze due to the rich tools of spectral graph theory \citep{chung1997spectral}, ChebNets have been shown to be prone to instabilities as their receptive field grows. \citet{hariri_return_2025} have recently overcome this issue by proposing Stable-ChebNet via anti-symmetric weights, enforcing volume-preservation of features \citep{gravina_adgn}.
-Stable-ChebNet was also shown to consistently outperform MPNNs, graph rewiring techniques, and GTs on several long-range tasks, highlighting the continued relevance of spectral models.
-The generalization power of spectral GNNs to graph structure unseen at training is also largely still an open question.
-Experiments, including our own (Section \ref{seq:experiments}), suggest that spectral GNNs transfer to unseen graphs and this is supported by theoretical findings \cite{wang2025generalization, 10.5555/3546258.3546530}.
+\paragraph{Efficient Spectral GNNs.} Spectral GNNs (such as ChebNets \citep{defferrard2016convolutional}) have undergone a recent revival in relevance for both their computational efficiency and ability to capture long-range interactions via constructive graph Laplacian-based filters when stabilized \citep{gravina_adgn}.
+These models are simple to implement and analyze due to the rich tools of spectral graph theory \citep{chung1997spectral}, and were also shown to consistently outperform MPNNs, graph rewiring techniques, and GTs on several long-range tasks \citep{hariri2026return}.

+\paragraph{Modified Graph Laplacians.} Rather than designing new architectures, there has been considerable research done in finding different graph Laplacians, with hopes of enriching information propagation across the graph.
+Modern approaches include degree-dependent penalties \citep{gong2015deformed}, attractive \& repulsive effects modeling \citep{li2023signed}, complex phases for orientation \citep{zhang2021magnet, fiorini2023sigmanet}, or control over spectral scaling \citep{maskey2023fractional}.
+All the aforementioned approaches remain constrained by the given graph structure and use propagation operators that are \emph{fixed} independently of the task.
+In contrast, our adaptive Laplacian $L_\mu$ introduces a learnable node-wise weight function $\mu$, yielding spatially varying, task-dependent transport while preserving the original graph topology.
+Rather than shortening paths by adding edges, this changes the effective transport geometry on the existing graph, creating preferred diffusion routes that can reduce the amount of repeated mixing required for long-range communication.